Hole in One (2010 film)

-Hole in One (also known as ParFection: The Golf Movie) is a 2010 American comedy film starring Steve Talley.
-It is about a cool undergraduate boy who gets tricked by some surgeons and they operate on him, giving him a set of breasts.
+Hole in One (also known as ParFection: The Golf Movie) is a 2010 American sports sex comedy film starring Steve Talley, David Ellison, K. T. Tatara, Dean Cameron, Christopher Showerman and Dean Cain.

+It is about an undergraduate student who gets tricked by some surgeons and they operate on him, giving him a set of breasts.
 Now, he has to earn money through golf for the reverse surgery.

 The movie was released by Universal Studios via Universal Pictures and launched in the United Kingdom on September 12, 2010.
 With a wide release in an additional 65 territories and countries.
 It is awaiting a US Domestic release.
-Universal 'Tagged' the movie as 'American Pie Plays Golf' and so many people have mistaken for it being an American Pie movie because Steve Talley, who appeared in American Pie Presents: The Naked Mile and American Pie Presents: Beta House stars in it.
+Universal 'Tagged' the movie as 'American Pie Plays Golf' and so many people have mistaken it for being an American Pie movie because Steve Talley, who appeared in American Pie Presents: The Naked Mile and American Pie Presents: Beta House stars in it.
 Steve Talley's character is called 'Eric Keller' in Hole in One and is called 'Dwight Stifler' in the American Pie movie Franchise series which shows the distinct differences between the movies.
 Box Office figures report £1,600,000 GBP in London England.
 Universal release Hole in One in a total of 65 countries.
 No other figures reported.